LazyDeveloperr/LazyPrincess/README.md

 ## Thanks to
+ - Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for helping us in this journey ❤
+ - Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for adding `file renaming feature` 🎉
+ - Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for keeping this `super premium repo` for `free` ❤
  - Thanks To Dan For His Awesome [Library](https://github.com/pyrogram/pyrogram)
  - Thanks To Mahesh For His Awesome [Media-Search-bot](https://github.com/Mahesh0253/Media-Search-bot)
  - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot)